Discover all the tax services we offer

 It is crucial to consider the foreign company’s liability when determining whether it will be considered a corporation.
 If the structure provides the owner(s) with limited or no liability, it will likely be considered a corporation by IRS standards.
 However, some foreign companies have the option to elect “disregarded entity” status by filing Form 8832 within 75 days of the company’s formation to avoid the Form 5471 annual filing requirement.

-It may seem simple to determine your company structure, but not so fast!
-Just because your resident country doesn’t label your business as a corporation, doesn’t mean it won’t be for US purposes.
+Determining the structure of your company can be confusing, but it’s important to know that just because your resident country does not label your business as a corporation does not mean it will be treated as such for US tax purposes.
 For the purpose of Form 5471, the IRS classifies international business companies and foreign limited liability companies (LLCs) as corporations.

 Possibly.
 The most common situation involves US owners of foreign corporations being taxed on their dividends in the year of receipt and deferring any unpaid earnings and profits until they are distributed or until the company is liquidated.